jimmy-zhao-tainio/project.m/README.md

                 tainio-tree
                         My solution to the reservoir problem.
                         A self-balanced tree turned to output a range of natural numbers with uniformly random distribution.
-Suitable for large values of N and distributed computation. object
+Suitable for large values of N and distributed computing. object
                         Unique identification for objects.
                 file